How We Got Started

 Participants studied the extent of food insecurity (the lack of reliable access to nutritious, healthy food) in Cumberland County, reviewed promising practices and model programs, and identified strategies that might improve food security for vulnerable populations and address local agricultural challenges.
 Ultimately, roundtable members agreed that they could best impact the problem by convening a networking and coordinating group.
 The Cumberland County Food System Alliance officially formed in September 2018.

-- Foster networking and education across members;
+- Foster networking and food systems education.

-- Coordinate local food efforts;
+- Coordinate local food systems efforts.

 - Advance food policy and advocacy work.